 - PDCA (Plan-Do-Check-Act): I will create slides for my marketing plan which includes market analysis, strategy to implement, how to measure the impact, and expected outcome.

 Other elements are SWOT and TOWS analysis, STP (Segmentation, Targeting and Positioning), and AIDMA and AISAS which you may not see in slides because I might just write it on a piece of paper to keep billable time as short as possible.

 Adjust your marketing strategy to Japan

 Why?
-Because market environment is different.
-There are seven elements in foreign marketing environment.
+Because the market environment is different.
+There are seven elements in the foreign marketing environment.

 - Political and regulatory environment